zalando-incubator/ember-dressy-table/README.md

-## Ember-dynamic-table
+## Ember-dressy-table

-**Ember-dynamic-table** is an [Ember.js](https://www.emberjs.com/) addon that includes a powerful component for creating frontends with complicated tables—i.e., involving filtering/sorting/pagination/etc. It aims to balance functionality and extensibility by providing these capabilities/features:
+**Ember-dressy-table** is an [Ember.js](https://www.emberjs.com/) addon that includes a powerful component for creating frontends with complicated tables—i.e., involving filtering/sorting/pagination/etc. It aims to balance functionality and extensibility by providing these capabilities/features:

 * a custom rendering component for table cells
 * dynamic/rearrangeable/toggable columns